The SunSoft wiki last edited by Mento on 09/02/14 07:20PM

 But when the company started focusing on developing for the SNES, few of their games stood out as much as their NES games had done, so they didn't garner much interest among audiences.
 In 1995 they faced bankruptcy and was heavily restructured.
 A couple of games were later released for the PlayStation and the Game Boy Color.

-The company has also shown signs of activity recently with Blaster Master released for Wii's Virtual Console service, and more recently Blaster Master: Overdrive, kind of a re-imagining of the first game, on WiiWare.
+The company has also shown signs of activity recently with Blaster Master released for Wii's Virtual Console service, and more recently Blaster Master: Overdrive, a re-imagining of the first game, on WiiWare.